guyinatuxedo/nightmare/modules/11-index/csaw18_doubletrouble/readme.md

 So we can see how this game goes down.
 It first starts by printing the address of `ptrArray` for the infoleak, which we later see is where our input is stored as a double. scanning in an integer into `heapQt`.
 Proceeding that it checks to make sure it isn't greater than `64` (this is because `ptrArray` is only big enough to hold `64` doubles).
 If it is, the program exits and prints the address of system to taunt us for being bad.
 Proceeding that it enters into a for loop which runs `heapQt` times, which each time it scans in `100` bytes of data into the heap, then converts it into a double, and stores it in the array `ptrArray`.
 Proceeding that, it runs a number of sub functions with `heapQt` and `ptrArray` as arguments.

 Looking at the `sumArray`, `maxArray`, and `minArray` functions, they do pretty much what we would expect them to do.
-However when we get to `findArray`, that's when we see something intersting:
+However when we get to `findArray`, that's when we see something interesting:

 ```
 int __cdecl findArray(int *heapQt, int ptrArray, double a3, double a4)